slotThe/slotThe.github.io/posts/emacs-potpourri.md

 WeeChat's `highmon.pl`).

-Thankfully, however, there is a straightforward hack around this: just check the message for certain regular expression first and do nothing when they are present.
+Thankfully, however, there is a straightforward hack around this: just check the message for certain regular expressions first and do nothing when they are present.

 ``` emacs-lisp